WizardGit/StingerRunRacing/README.md

-Update UserSave.CreateUser() update the for loop for more skins Add skin materials to canvas (StoreScript) list for ss and ds Add skim materials to prefab model (player controller) materials list Saves are here:
+Update UserSave.CreateUser() update the for loop for more skins Add skin materials to canvas (StoreScript) list for ss and ds Add skim materials to prefab model (player controller) materials list the code finds the water based on the water tag, all other water should just have the layer of water Saves are here:
 C:\Users\USERNAME\AppData\LocalLow\DragonClub\StingerRunRacing